Creative Energy Solutions Through Commercial Solar

 – Tibor Kelemen, CEO and Founder at Kelemen Company

 Previously scheduled to step-down in 2021, the Solar ITC (Investment Tax Credit) was extended as part of the COVID-19 relief spending.
-The ITC was extended again in August 2022 and increased to its original value of 30% by the Inflation Reduction Act.
+The ITC was extended again in August 2022, increased to its original value of 30% by the Inflation Reduction Act, and now features opportunities for bonus credits.

-Businesses with high electricity costs investing in solar take advantage of the dollar-for-dollar tax credit, all while reducing electricity bills and reliance on aging infrastructure.
+Businesses with high electricity costs investing in solar can claim the dollar-for-dollar tax credit, all while reducing electricity bills and reliance on aging infrastructure.

 This results in more money used for hiring much needed talent, upgrading machinery, or any other cash needs the company may have.
 Many businesses in California can save with commercial solar, contact us now to find out how much yours could save.